christear/christear.github.io/README.md

 # -zbest.github.io
-This is the webpage for Bin Zhang, currently an assistant Professor of computational biology at MBZUAI.
+This is the personal webpage of Bin Zhang, currently an Assistant Professor of Computational Biology at MBZUAI.